-STUDENT LEARNING OUTCOMES for the Course
+COURSE LEARNING OUTCOMES for the Course

-- 1. School and Public Libraries: Describe the roles of school libraries and public libraries with respect to serving children and young adults. - 2.
-Resources: Students will be able to identify, evaluate, select and incorporate into library collections age appropriate literature and media for children and young adults. - 3.
-Reference: Students will apply best practices for providing reference services to youth. - 4.
-Literacy Strategies: Students will demonstrate their understanding of literacy strategies by selecting, creating and performing an appropriate literature activity for a specific audience and setting. - 5.
-Policies: Students will be able to communicate library policies and principles related to children and young adults to children, parents, teachers, administrators and the community. - 6.
-Learning Process: Students will thoroughly engage with class activities, including collaborating with peers, in an effort to improve their learning.
+- 1. Library Resources for Youth Services: Identify, evaluate, select and incorporate into library collections age appropriate literature and media for children and young adults. - Literacy Strategies: Select, research, create and/or perform a literature activity for a specific audience and setting.

+- 3. Policies: Communicate library policies and principles related to children and young adults to children, parents, teachers, administrators and the community. - 4.
+School and Public Libraries: Describe the roles of school libraries with respect to serving children and young adults. - 5.
+Reference: Apply best practices for providing reference services to youth.